-If you like heat, use the whole thing.
-If you are heat sensitive, slice it in half lengthwise and remove the white membrane and seeds.
+If you are heat sensitive, start with half a jalapeno.
+Slice the jalapeno in half lengthwise and remove the white membrane and seeds.
 The membrane is where most of the heat is, not the seeds.
-And you might consider wearing disposable kitchen gloves when working with peppers.
+Wearing disposable kitchen gloves when working with peppers is a good practice.
 If you don't, do not touch your eyes after working with them, even after washing your hands!

 While this is the sauce delicious for topping chicken enchiladas, there are many other uses.
 Try tomatillo salsa verde with:

-- Grilled or baked white fish like cod or halibut, salmon or shrimp
+- With grilled or baked fish like cod or halibut, and salmon

 - Use it straight as a dip for raw veggies